etc5523-2022/shiny--Sanna-Meer/README.md

-# ETC5523 Assessment 1
+# Fast Food Calories App

-This is a **sample** app for the ETC5523 Assessment 1.
+This is an app for understanding the Nutrients of Fast Foods.

-* The creator of this app is **Emi Tanaka**.
+* The creator of this app is **Sanna Meer**.
-* The data used for this assessment is the `faithful` data that is in-built in R.
+* The data used for this app is called Fast Food Calories from the [Fast Food Nutrition](fastfoodnutrition.com) website

-The goal of the app is in part explanatory (identify factors that affect what we see in a plot) and in part descriptive (describing the marginal or joint distribution of data).
+The goal of the app is to make a fast food consumer aware and understand what really is the nutritional breakdown in fast foods from famous fast food joints.
+This app takes an interactive approach to convey this message so that the user is free to choose the input he would like to examine.

-The link to the app can be found at [https://ebsmonash.shinyapps.io/etc5523-assessment1-sample/](https://ebsmonash.shinyapps.io/etc5523-assessment1-sample/)
+The link to the app can be found  [here](https://hxlcvk-sanna-meer.shinyapps.io/shiny--Sanna-Meer/)